chu-k/pyconvertor/README.md

 This toolkit contains Python programs that allow for CAC data file pre/post processing outside the scope of the core Fortran code.

-See `requirements.txt` for package dependencies.
+The only package dependency is `numpy`.
 You can use pip to install these directly.

 ## convertor (_under development_)